Mitek-Systems/MiSnap-Android/documentation/customization_guide.md

 ### Adjusting the Session Timeout
 The MiSnap SDK features a timeout during the voice processing screen to prevent extended sessions, reduce resource usage, and to provide help to the end user in a timely manner.

-The timeout can be adjusted through the `MiSnapSettings.Worrkflow` object as follows:
+The timeout can be adjusted through the `MiSnapSettings.Workflow` object as follows:
 ```kotlin
 MiSnapSettings(
     MiSnapSettings.UseCase.VOICE,